-At the age of ten, Alex was given a Canon 700D and, thanks to Canon Collective’s Facebook group, he was able to learn dozens of tips and tricks to help him excel as a young photographer.
+At the age of ten, Alex was given a Canon 700D and, thanks to Canon Collective Facebook page, he was able to learn dozens of tips and tricks to help him excel as a young photographer.

-It wasn’t long before Alex attended his first Canon Collective event, ‘Getting to Know your Camera’ before he was taken out on an adventure with the Collective team to help him capture his first ever sunrise.
+It wasn’t long before Alex attended his first Canon event, ‘Getting to Know your Camera’ before he was taken out on an adventure with the Canon team to help him capture his first ever sunrise.